Reinvest 50% of Your Cash Back into Your Acting Business

 But giving in to this impulse would be a mistake.
 Getting a large, much-needed lump sum of cash is not the time to go on a spending spree.
-It’s time to reinvest the bulk of that cash, at least 50% of it, back into your acting business.
+It’s time to reinvest the bulk of that cash, up to 50% of it, back into your acting business.

 It goes like this: you book a job and use half for yourself, while the other half is reserved for things that can help you book even more acting jobs.
 Things like:

 • Saving money, for times when money is short